Kefir is a fermented milk drink containing kefir grains. There are several possible health benefits to drinking kefir, but many claims lack evidence.

-The name Kefir comes from the Turkish word keyif, which refers to the “good feeling” a person gets after drinking it.
+The name kefir comes from the Turkish word “keyif,” which refers to the “good feeling” a person gets after drinking it.
 The drink is a combination of milk and kefir grains and contains live bacteria and yeast.

-Kefir has a tart and tangy flavor, and a consistency similar to a drinkable yogurt.
+Kefir has a tart and tangy flavor and a consistency similar to drinkable yogurt.
 Due to the fermentation process, kefir may taste slightly carbonated.
 This happens because the microbes produce gases as they digest the sugars in the milk.

 A 2017 study looked at changes in cholesterol levels among females with obesity or overweight who drank low fat milk or kefir.
-The participants drank either 2 servings a day of low-fat milk, 4 servings a day of low-fat milk, or 4 servings a day of kefir.
+The participants drank either two servings a day of low fat milk, four servings a day of low fat milk, or four servings a day of kefir.

-After 8 weeks, those who drank kefir showed significant decreases in their total cholesterol levels, and in their low-density lipoprotein cholesterol levels, compared to those who drank only 2 servings per day of low-fat milk.
-Participants who consumed 4 servings per day of low-fat milk also had lowered cholesterol levels.
+After 8 weeks, those who drank kefir showed significant decreases in their total cholesterol levels, and in their low-density lipoprotein cholesterol levels, compared to those who drank only two servings per day of low fat milk.
+Participants who consumed four servings per day of low fat milk also had lower cholesterol levels.